gjackson12/docker-ckan-deploy/README.md

 This enables other instances to harvest these datasets.

 The dcat plugin also enables this instance to harvest datasets form other ckan instances.
-See links below for more information about these extensions.
+See links below for more information about these extensions. (harvest of other dcat catalogs has not been tested)

 <h4>Used extensions</h4>